Mental health of Adolf Hitler: Psychopathy/antisocial personality disorder

 Given the inhumanity of his crimes, Hitler was early on linked with "psychopathy", a severe personality disorder whose main symptoms are a great or complete lack of empathy, social responsibility, and conscience.
 The biologically determined concept still plays a role in psychiatric forensic science, but it is no longer found in the modern medical classification systems (DSM-IV and ICD-10).
 Today, corresponding clinical pictures are mostly classified as signs of an antisocial personality disorder.
 However, the symptomatology is rare, and unlike in popular discourse, where the classification of Hitler as a "psychopath" is commonplace, psychiatrists have only occasionally endeavored to associate him with psychopathy or antisocial personality disorder.

 Gustav Bychowski (1948)

-Early on, some Hitler pathographies took not only psychological, but also historical and sociological aspects into account.
-This interdisciplinary approach had been developed by psychiatrist Wilhelm Lange-Eichbaum back in 1928.
+Early on, some Hitler pathographies took psychological, and historical and sociological aspects into account.
+This interdisciplinary approach was developed by psychiatrist Wilhelm Lange-Eichbaum in 1928.
 The earliest socio-psychological pathography of Hitler appeared in 1948 in Gustav Bychowski's anthology Dictators and Disciples.
-In this volume, Bychowski, a Polish-American psychiatrist, compared several historical figures who have successfully carried out a coup d'état: Julius Caesar, Oliver Cromwell, Maximilien Robespierre, Hitler, and Joseph Stalin.
-He came to the conclusion that all of these men had an abundance of traits that must be classified as "psychopathic" such as the tendency to act out impulses or to project their own hostile impulses onto other people or groups.
+Bychowski, a Polish-American psychiatrist, compared several historical figures who successfully carried out a coup d'état: Julius Caesar, Oliver Cromwell, Maximilien Robespierre, Hitler, and Joseph Stalin.
+He concluded that these men had an abundance of traits that must be classified as "psychopathic", such as the tendency to act out impulses, or to project their own hostile impulses onto other people or groups.